mixxxdj/manual/source/chapters/installation.rst

 * Eject the Mixxx installation volume from the Finder by clicking on the icon right next to *Mixxx* volume name.

-Mixxx requires an Intel Mac running Mac OS X 10.8 or newer.
+Mixxx requires an Intel Mac running macOS 10.8 or newer.

 Installation on GNU/Linux
 =========================